feston/recettes/pain.md

 manipulation.
 * Put it aside on a towel (this time dry and generously covered with flour), and make little walls on the side with the towel.
-You will put the next loaf right next to the first one so that they don't "spill".
+You will put the next loaf right next to the first one so that they don't "spill" while waiting for the oven to reach its temperature.

 That's for a loaf.
 Should you wish to have something more akin to a *baguette* (and honestly who wouldn't?), you just have to roll it a bit more to elongate